KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 </ol>
 <!-- , but we will exactly explain the ideas in the fist paper, fixed point method, and the connection between FP method and SVI -->
 <p>
-In this tutorial we cannot cover all the ideas in the above papers.
+In this tutorial we cannot cover all the ideas and details in the above papers.
 The main topic is sparse variational inference for generalized gaussian process models.
 To explain this main topic better, we will also include some ideas from other papers where appropriate, such as the fixed point method, SVI and their connection as well.
 </p>

 <p>